Gaussian is All You Need: A Unified Framework for Solving Inverse Problems via Diffusion Posterior Sampling: Background

 \subsection{Posterior sampling for inverse problems}

 An inverse problem is the recovery of an unknown signal $\bm{x}_0 \sim p(\bm{x}_0)$ from a set of measurements:

-where $\bm{y}$ represents measurements, $\mathcal{A}(\cdot)$ represents forward operator or a measurement matrix, and $\sigma_n$ represents noise.
-The maximum a posteriori (MAP) ${\bm{x}}_\text{MAP}$ estimate can be found by maximizing the sum of the likelihood $p(\bm{y}|\bm{x}_0)$ and the data prior distribution $p(\bm{x}_0)$.
+where $\bm{y}$ represents measurements, $\mathcal{A}(\cdot)$ represents a forward operator or a measurement matrix, and $\sigma_n$ represents noise.
+The maximum a posteriori (MAP) ${\bm{x}}_\text{MAP}$ estimate can be found by maximizing the sum of the log likelihood $\log p(\bm{y}|\bm{x}_0)$ and the log of the data prior distribution $\log p(\bm{x}_0)$.
 From equation \eqref{eq:fwd_model}, it is evident that $p(\bm{y}|\bm{x}_0)$ is a Gaussian distribution.
 However, identifying a suitable prior $p(\bm{x}_0)$ remains an active area of research.
-Pre-trained Diffusion models are suitable candidates as they learn the log prior density $\nabla_{\bm{x}} \log p(\bm{x})$.
-To utilize them for solving inverse problems, we can adapt the unconditional sampling in \eqref{eq:mean_p_x0_xt} for measurement-conditioned sampling.
-This involves incorporating a conditional score in the reverse sampling process as
+Pre-trained Diffusion models are suitable candidates as they learn the log prior density $\nabla_{\bm{x}} \log p(\bm{x})$. {To utilize them for solving inverse problems, we build upon the unconditional denoising prediction in \eqref{eq:mean_p_x0_xt} to develop a measurement-conditioned sampling procedure. } This involves incorporating a conditional score in the reverse sampling process as